gitterdoc/laravel-package-tutorial/package.md

-# Create your first package
+# :five: Create your first package

 Here comes the magic.
 Create your own Package!